-Mexico has one of the world’s most diverse weather systems – the north experiencing cooler temperatures during the winter, and the south, including the Yucatan Peninsula, remaining fairly constant throughout the year.
+The country has one of the most diverse weather systems – the north experiencing cooler temperatures during the winter, and the south, including the Yucatan Peninsula, remaining fairly constant throughout the year.
 Both Mexican coasts are susceptible to hurricanes in the summer and fall.

 The north, especially the border towns and Baja California are fairly dry thoughout most of the year, experiencing little rainfall.
 In the tropical areas toward the south there is more rainfall, with islands such as Cozumel experiencing high humidity due to the surrounding waters.

 Peak tourist times tend to be December to February, as this is when the weather is generally slightly cooler.
 However, depending on where you go, both local and national festivals or holidays may mean it is busier and you would be well advised to book ahead for accommodation and dental appointments.

 Generally it is not the easiest of places to get around in a wheelchair.
 While hotels in modern resorts are wheelchair-friendly with lifts or ramps once outside the confines of resorts the sidewalks may not be well-maintained.

 Getting around in a taxi avoids this but be aware that in restaurants or bars you may encounter difficulties getting through narrow doorways to use, for example, the rest-rooms.